bwvoss/bwvoss.github.io/drafts/making-techncial-products-internally.md

 > As a TPM building products for engineers internally, how different of a PM experience is it compared to selling products to external customers?

+- There really isn't any external, open market competition.
+You are operating in a closed market.
+In many ways a monopoly.

+- The "delight" factor isn't as important.
+Blemishes are easier to accept because having fanatical customers, or being "sticky" isn't as important.
+Where are your users going to go?

+- Finding your users is different.
+You don't really find the "ideal" customer to be the core user/evangelist.
+It is more common to be told who the people you have to serve is, and often they are not the ideal customers you'd choose.

 I receive this question quite a bit, and ask myself when I read PM literature and ideas.
 TPMs building internal toolsets are in a slightly different world than a "normal" PM.
 There are many of the same responsibilities, for example both TPMs and PMs are responsible for:

 - product vision